 MPH, RN, PHH, AGPCNP-BC

-She received a Bachelor of Arts degree in Interdisciplinary Studies from the University of California, Riverside and a Master of Public Health degree from the University of San Francisco.
-She is a proud alum of UCSF’s Master Entry Program in Nursing and Master of Science in Nursing program.
+Ms. Singleton received a Bachelor of Arts degree in Interdisciplinary Studies from the University of California, Riverside, and a Master of Public Health degree from the University of San Francisco.
+She is a proud alumna of UCSF’s Master Entry Program in Nursing and Master of Science in Nursing program.